How to Change Brake Pads: A Comprehensive Guide

 1. Remove the two slide pin bolts

-2. Slide the calliper off
+2. Slide the caliper off

 3. Secure the calliper so it does not hang from the hose, as this may damage the brake hose.
 This can be achieved using a occy strap or zip tying the caliper to the spring on the strut tower.